 In numerous cases, he presents arguments from biblical silence.
-In arguing against the importance of fasting for gospel breakthrough, he notes two verses in Acts that seem to show fasting as a normal part of effective ministry: Acts 13:2 and 14:23.
+In arguing against the value of fasting, he notes two verses in Acts that seem to show fasting as a normal part of effective ministry: Acts 13:2 and 14:23.
 He then argues: "Against these two passages, we must remember that in every other situation in the book of Acts where guidance is given, fasting is not mentioned" (p.
 250).
-How strange, to counsel us that we "must remember" what is not written in Scripture, so we will ignore what is written there.
-Fasting, while not mandated for New Testament ministry, was clearly practiced by the apostles and the early church.
-Jesus himself had predicted that future disciples would fast.
-"The time will come when the bridegroom will be taken from them; then they will fast" (Matt.
-9:15, reported also in Mark 2:20 and Luke 5:35).
-The biblical text does not explicitly tie fasting to fruit in ministry.
-Yet numerous leaders of fruitful movements have found this application of the apostolic example to be consistent with powerful working by God's Spirit.
-I suggest we would do well to learn from them.
+How strange, to counsel us that we "must remember" what is not written in Scripture, so we will ignore what is written there!

 In his argument for the rarity of miracles, he claims, "Surprisingly, while miracles happen throughout the book of Acts, they're not nearly as common as we think.
 Only the apostles and two of the seven deacons are recorded as having miraculous gifts" (p.
 235).
 He then mentions in a footnote that "Paul's vision is miraculously healed when the prophet Ananias prays for him" (Acts 9:17-18).
-But in trying to apparently buttress a theological construct limiting miracles mainly to the apostles, he overlooks a vital fact.
-As mentioned in John 21:25 and illustrated in Acts 2:43, the writers of the Gospels and Acts selected only a small portion of actual events for inclusion in their report.
+But in trying to apparently buttress a theological construct limiting miracles mainly to the apostles, he misses a vital hermeneutical principle.
+As mentioned in John 21:25, the writers of the Gospels and Acts selected only a small portion of actual events for inclusion in their report.
 Naturally, The Acts of the Apostles focuses mainly on the Apostles as the main characters.
-And the book describes a significant number of miraculous events as part of the gospel's advance among the unreached.
-A great number of credible reports also describe miracles opening doors for gospel advance in our time.
-(See, for example, Miracles Today: The Supernatural Work of God in the Modern World, by Craig Keener.)
-Yet Rhodes seems to want his readers to hold a low view of the value of miracles in evangelism among the unreached.
-So he downplays what Luke did write about miracles, to muster an argument from what Luke didn't write.
+If only a small percentage of Jesus' followers at that time (say one percent) performed miracles, how much parchment and ink would have been needed to report all the stories!
+More to the point, Rhodes wants his readers to hold a low view of the value of miracles in evangelism among the unreached.
+So he again brushes aside what Luke did write, to muster an argument from Luke didn't write.

-A seventh weakness consists of multiple unsubstantiated accusations.
+A sixth weakness consists of numerous unsubstantiated accusations.
 For example, on page 204, he quotes a pamphlet written 40 years ago (by Keith Green in 1982), then says: "Ideas like these are still around today."
 But no current example is offered.
 On the next page, he quotes a frustrated Indian pastor, then writes of that frustration: "It's likely born out of painful experiences with immature missionaries."
 Such speculation seems to betray a shortage of solid evidence.

-A eighth weakness is the author's seeming allergy to fervent prayer, fasting, or miraculous events.
+A seventh weakness is the author's seeming allergy to fervent prayer, fasting, or miraculous events.
 I appreciate the stress on God's grace rather than human effort, and on hard sensible work rather than expecting God to miraculously make up for a shortage of ample preparation.
 But Rhodes seems at great pains to reassure readers that prayer need not be fervent, fasting is merely optional, and miracles should not be expected.
 He rightly points out that some missionaries take a "hyper-spiritual" approach to ministry, but he seemingly fails to realize that at the same time, we in the West have a lot to learn from brothers and sisters in the Majority World.
-They see God working numerous miracles in the Bible, and believe he is the same yesterday, today, and forever.
-They have not been taught the flawed arguments for cessationism, so they expect God to work in marvelous ways, and they find that he often does.
-Some of them are undeniably seeing substantial spiritual fruit among the unreached (as reported in the abundant published accounts previously mentioned).
+Many of them have a more spiritually biblical worldview than we post-Enlightenment Westerners, and some of them are undeniably seeing more substantial spiritual fruit among the unreached (as reported in the abundant published success stories previously mentioned).
 We would do well to give respectful attention to their descriptions of extraordinary prayer, fasting, and miracles as significant in opening the way for the salvation of the unreached.